Skip to content

 except Exception as e:

-sys.stderr.write(f'Error processing notebook: {e}\\n')
+sys.stderr.write(f'Error processing notebook: {e}\n')

 sys.exit(1)

-# Check exit status of the pipe
+# Check exit status of the python script in the pipeline

-if [ $? -eq 0 ]; then
+if [ ${PIPESTATUS[0]} -eq 0 ]; then

-echo "βœ… Successfully extracted '$1' and copied to clipboard."
+echo "✅ Successfully extracted '$FILE' (with outputs) and copied to clipboard."

 else